-&lt;sup>5 Art.
-11, Charter on Human and Minority Rights.
+Article 11, Charter on Human and Minority Rights.

-&lt;sup>6 Sl.
+Sl.
 List SRJ (Official Gazette) - International Treaties No. 4/01.

-3. The Practice of Torture
+2. The Practice of Torture

-The HLC has not registered any serious incidents of police misconduct against members of ethnic communities since the fall of Milošević, whereas such incidents were commonplace while he was in power, especially in Kosovo and the Sandžak.
+The HLC has not registered any serious incidents of police misconduct against members of ethnic communities since the fall of Milojević, whereas such incidents were commonplace while he was in power, especially in Kosovo and the Sandžak.
 Nor have there been incidents of violence against political opponents.
-However, the HLC is concerned by the frequency with which police officers continue to use excessive force during identity checks, arrests, detention in police stations, and investigatory interrogations.
+However, the HLC is concerned by the frequency with which police officers continue to use excessive force during identity checks, arrests, detention in police stations, and investigation interrogations.

-The cases the HLC investigated bring out that police resort to physical abuse primarily because of the absence of proper police work on collecting material evidence.
+The cases investigated by the HLC indicate that the police resort to physical abuse primarily because of the absence of proper police work in collecting material evidence.
 Confident that the issue of their accountability will not be raised, officers instead resort to extracting confessions even though court decisions cannot be based on them.
 Other reasons underlying police brutality are poor training and/or racial or ethnic prejudices.
-According to our information some NGOs have organized courses for the police, however no results are visible.
-The most frequent kinds of abuse resorted to be physical force (kicking, punching and beating with nightsticks), though cases have also been registered of electric shocks and hindering the breathing of victims by placing plastic bags over their heads.
+According to our information some NGOs have organised courses for the police, although no results are visible.
+The most frequent kinds of abuse are physical force (kicking, punching and beating with nightsticks), though cases of electric shocks and hindering the breathing of victims by placing plastic bags over their heads have also been registered.

-The Jovan Nikolić Case
+The case of Jovan Nikolić